Platform-OS/platformos-documentation/pages/contributing.md

 ---
 title: How to contribute to our documentation pages
-summary: Quick introduction to help anyone improve Marketplace Platform documentation.
+summary: Quick introduction to help anyone improve Platform OS documentation.
 permalink: /contributing
 ---